 I think I’ve hit the September Challenge jackpot with this one, folks.
 When I had my first bite of these Skillet Meatballs and Marinara I literally moaned and let out a quiet “Oh, hell yeah…”

-These super easy skillet meatballs only have four ingredients (thanks to Italian sausage, which is basically like pre-seasoned ground meat) and they come together in just a few minutes.
+These super easy skillet meatballs only have four ingredients and they come together in just a few minutes.
 If you want to be extra fancy, you can add a little grated Parmesan to the meatball mix, or even some frozen spinach (thaw and squeeze out the moisture first).
 But if you ask me, they’re insanely delicious just the way they are and I’m a big fan of the easy, no-fuss prep.

 Half way through making these Skillet Meatballs and Marinara I realized that it probably would have been about the same price (or maybe less?) to buy a jar of marinara at the store and just pour that into the skillet.
 So, if you want even faster prep for this meal, go ahead and use jarred marinara sauce instead of making your own like I did below.
 I’m a big fan of having good food fast!